AdobeDocs/audience-manager.it-IT/help/using/reporting/audience-optimization-reports/aor-publishers/publisher-segment-ad-unit-overlap.md

 ---

-# Tra segmenti e sovrapposizione unità ad{#segment-to-ad-unit-overlap}
+# Segment to Ad Unit Overlap{#segment-to-ad-unit-overlap}

-Il rapporto Segmento su unità ad unità viene visualizzato come grafico caldo che evidenzia l&#39;alta e il basso tra i segmenti Ad Units e Audience Manager.
+Il rapporto Segmento su unità ad unità viene visualizzato come grafico caldo che evidenzia l'alta e il basso tra i segmenti Ad Units e Audience Manager.

-## Caso d&#39;uso {#use-cases}
+## Caso d'uso {#use-cases}

-Con [!UICONTROL Segment to Ad Unit Overlap] il rapporto, puoi capire quali tipi di pubblico visita le tue proprietà web.
-Il rapporto mostra la sovrapposizione tra i membri [!DNL Audience Manager] dei segmenti e il numero di visitatori alle proprietà Web.
+With the [!UICONTROL Segment to Ad Unit Overlap] report, you can understand which audiences visit your web properties.
+The report displays the overlap between members of your [!DNL Audience Manager] segments and the number of visitors to your web properties.
 Una sovrapposizione più elevata implica che molti membri di un segmento visitano la proprietà Web.

-## Utilizzo del rapporto di sovrapposizione tra segmento e unità ad unità {#using-the-report}
+## Using the Segment to Ad Unit Overlap Report {#using-the-report}

-Usate i **[!UICONTROL Top N Ad Units]** controlli e **[!UICONTROL Top N Segments]** per selezionare il numero desiderato di unità e segmenti per la sovrapposizione.
+Use the **[!UICONTROL Top N Ad Units]** and **[!UICONTROL Top N Segments]** controls to select your desired number of ad units and segments for the overlap.
 Potete selezionare un numero massimo di 100 elementi per ciascuno.

-Utilizza i **controlli Intervallo** giorno e **Data mediante** per regolare l&#39;intervallo di look-back.
+Use the **Day Range** and **Date Through** controls to adjust your look-back range.
 I periodi di look-back di 7 giorni e 30 giorni sono disponibili solo per le date domenica.

-Utilizzate le **[!UICONTROL Segment Name]** caselle e **[!UICONTROL Ad Unit]** le caselle per filtrare i segmenti e le unità di annunci.
+Use the **[!UICONTROL Segment Name]** and the **[!UICONTROL Ad Unit]** boxes to filter any of segments and ad units.

 >[!IMPORTANT]
 >
->Quando abilitate [!UICONTROL Audience Optimization for Publishers], dovete includere metadati descrittivi per [!UICONTROL Ad Unit IDs], come descritto nel Passaggio 3 di [Importa file di dati DFP in Audience Manager](../../../reporting/audience-optimization-reports/aor-publishers/import-dfp.md).
-In tal modo, assicuratevi che il report contenga la proprietà Web come [!UICONTROL Ad Unit] invece [!UICONTROL Ad Unit ID]della proprietà.
+>When enabling [!UICONTROL Audience Optimization for Publishers], you must include descriptive metadata for [!UICONTROL Ad Unit IDs], as described in Step 3 of [Import DFP Data Files Into Audience Manager](../../../reporting/audience-optimization-reports/aor-publishers/import-dfp.md).
+By doing this, you assure that the report details the web property as [!UICONTROL Ad Unit] instead of the [!UICONTROL Ad Unit ID].

-## Interpretazione dei risultati {#interpreting-results}
+## Interpreting the Results {#interpreting-results}

 [!UICONTROL Segment to Ad Unit Overlap] Il rapporto potrebbe essere simile a quello di seguito.
 Passa il cursore su una cella per ottenere ulteriori informazioni su quella particolare sovrapposizione.
 Vedere descrizioni per le informazioni aggiuntive nella tabella sotto il rapporto campione.